AuthenticPaulMeyers/AuthenticPaulMeyers/README.md

 ## Interests
 * I am interested in learning new things that involves tech and software development.
 * I enjoy learning through online platforms such as [Youtube](https://www.youtube.com/), [freeCodeCamp](https://www.freecodecamp.com/), [Edx](https://www.edx.com/), [Coursera](https://www.coursera.com/), and [Udemy](https://www.udemy.com/).
+* On my free time i enjoy listening to Tech podcasts on Youtube.

 ## Work Experience
 * Looking forward to collaborate and learn from you.